 The human foot is one of the most complex areas of the body, even if it doesn’t look it at first.
 There are twenty-six bones in the foot, about a quarter of the bones that make up your entire body.
 And that’s not to mention joints, tendons, ligaments, more than 100 muscles, blood vessels, or skin.

 With the foot being such an involved area, treating foot ailments can be tricky.
-Luckily, there’s a whole specialized field of medicine focused around keeping you on your feet.
+Luckily, there’s a whole specialized field of medicine focused on keeping you on your feet.
 Read on to learn what podiatrists treat and when you should go see one.

 Podiatrists are Doctors of Podiatric Medicine who complete a 4-year program in medical school, followed by a residency program and sometimes a fellowship.
 They deal with ankles, heels, feet, arches, toes, toenails.
 They can manage everything from blisters, warts, and corns to ingrown toenails, heel pain, and complex foot injuries.
 Some podiatrists specialize in surgery, making them especially equipped to deal with chronic pain and acute injuries.